mjr-portfolio/main_portfolio_project/README.md

 This end-to-end project simulates a real-world analytics workflow for a synthetic medical supplier.
 It focuses on analyzing customer behavior, campaign performance, and product sales using SQL (data cleaning & exploration), Excel (prototype KPIs), and Power BI (final dashboard).

+**Dataset:**
+The project uses a synthetic relational database with five core tables: `Customers`, `Campaigns`, `Products`, `Purchases`, and `Interactions`.
+I created the dataset from scratch using CSVs and imported it into MySQL Workbench.
+This approach allowed full control over structure and relationships, since most public datasets lacked enough rows, multi-table join logic or realistic business structure.
+Some quirks in the dataset were intentional or preserved to reflect the kinds of inconsistencies you often encounter in real-world data.

+**How to Use:**
+- Open the `.pbix` file in Power BI Desktop to explore the interactive dashboard
+- Run `.sql` scripts in MySQL Workbench for data cleaning and analysis
+- Use the `.xlsx` file to view prototype KPIs and pivot table insights

 ---

 ## 🎯 Business Objective